m-p-esser/unsplash_photo_trends/README.md

 <br>

 ## <a name='DeploymentsFlows'></a> :rocket: Deployments *(Flows)*
 The Data Pipeline consist of 5 different Flows.
 A Flow in the context of Prefect is comparable to an ETL Job.
-Ignore the `healhcheck-prod` Flow (which just checks network/machine accesibility)

 ![Deployments](https://raw.githubusercontent.com/m-p-esser/unsplash_photo_trends/master/docs/images/deployments.png)